aminebenkeroum/gotspoilers/readme.md

 # GOT Spoils Remover!

-A chrome extension that helps you avoir spoilers on Facebook.
+A chrome extension that helps you avoid spoilers on Facebook.

 ## Activate Developer Mode in Chrome